- American Rescue Plan Act

 Housing Assistance Programs

 Governor Phil Scott, the Department of Housing and Community Development (DHCD), the Vermont State Housing Authority (VSHA), and the Vermont Housing Finance Agency (VHFA) administered $30 million in housing assistance to those affected by COVID-19.
 The programs utilized federal CARES Act funding to provide relief for those tenants unable to pay rent, landlords suffering from a loss of rent payments, and those lower income homeowners needing assistance in paying the mortgage.
+Vermont has received another $50 million in housing assistance through the ARPA to assist eligible homeowners with housing related expenses.

 Restart Vermont Regional Marketing and Stimulus Grant Program